2013 Survey of U.S. Priests on the New Roman Missal

 Priest respondents were given the opportunity to submit comments about the new Missal, and over half (52%) did so.
 Analysis of the 799 comments shows that critique of the Missal outweighs affirmation by a four to one margin.
 Based on analysts' appraisal of the priests' comments, it is estimated that slightly over 80% of the comments are critical of the Missal, while slightly less than 20% of the comments are affirming of the Missal.

-This survey instrument is based in part upon a nonscientific survey completed by The Tablet on January 9, 2013.
+This survey instrument is based in part upon a nonscientific survey The Tablet on January 9, 2013.
 Some questions (nos.
 1, 2, 4, 5, 7) are substantially identical for the sake of comparison, one question (no. 3) is slightly revised, and some are questions (nos.
 6, 8, 9) are original to this survey.
 Unlike The Tablet's survey, which allowed anyone in the general public to participate online, this survey was sent to only to priests, and to all the priests in each participating diocese.
 While this study measures only the views of priests who chose to respond to the personal invitation, the methodology of the study and the relatively high response rate increase the likelihood that this study gives a representative reading of priests' views.
 That the invitation to priests to participate in the survey was sent from a diocesan official in the case of 30 out of 32 dioceses may account for the high response rate.

 For the most part, this survey by the Diekmann Center confirms the results of the online survey of The Tablet, which had also shown widespread rejection of the new missal, but